Homeowners Insurance Provides Limited Boat Coverage

 Coverage that can help protect your boat trailer in the event of an accident or other destructive events.

-Covers the costs associated with towing your watercraft or transporting critical supplies such as gasoline or a battery should you break down.
+It covers the costs of towing your watercraft or transporting critical supplies such as gasoline or a battery should you break down.

 A policy that helps pay for any medical costs that may arise should you or another party become injured through an accident.